-- c.
-Alteration of Assigned Grades-such alteration, whether in a teacher's grade book or school records is a serious form of cheating. - 2.
-Plagiarism includes but is not limited to: - a.
+- a.
 Failure to Credit Sources-work created by another must be either paraphrased and credited or placed in quotations and credited. b.
-Falsely Presenting Work as One's Own-work turned in must be the original creation of the student and not purchased from or provided by someone else. - 3.
+Falsely Presenting Work as One's Own-work turned in must be the original creation of the student and not purchased from or - 3.
 Contributing to Cheating and Plagiarism includes but is not limited to: - a.
 Allowing another student to look at one's test answers. - b.
 Allowing another student to copy one's papers or projects. - c.
 Providing another student with completed assignments or projects. - 4.
-Academic sanctions for academic integrity violations will include: - a.
+Academic sanctions for academic integrity violations will include:

+- a.
 Affected students will receive a grade of unsatisfactory or zero for the work in question. - b.
 Affected students will be required to complete an alternate assignment within a time frame and under conditions determined by the classroom teacher. - c.
 Parents/guardians will be notified of all academic integrity violations. - 5.
 Because academic integrity offenses are a violation of school rules, the principal may recommend sanctions in addition to those assigned by the instructor, up to and including suspension from school.
 Such additional sanctions will be given strong consideration when a student has engaged in a serious or repeated academic integrity offense or other rule violations, and where the academic sanction is otherwise not a sufficient remedy, such as for offenses involving altering assigned grades or contributing to academic integrity violations.